Thehoundsoflove/SoundHoundWeb/README.md

 **Examples**

-Juse convert an image to Grayscale, that's how accurate the representation is.
+Just convert an image to Grayscale, that's how accurate the representation is.